timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 * As semantic versioning is used, the impact of change is efficiently communicated to all interested parties, including governance and change control processes.
 * Individual components may be rapidly and safely deployed and /or changed in the Production environment, enabling runtimeAgilty & Adaption.
 * As the dynamic assembly process is aware of the capabilities of the hosting runtime environment, application structure and behavior may automatically adapt to location, allowing transparent deployment and optimization for public cloud or traditional private data center environments.
-* Dependent upon the business problem - REST based Microservices, 12 Factor-Apps, Asychronous Actor based AI designs, or traditional XA transactional systems are all equally valid design choices.
+* Architecture neutrality is achieved.
+Dependent upon the business problem - REST based Microservices, 12 Factor-Apps, Asychronous Actor based AI designs, or traditional XA transactional systems are all equally valid design choices, and as requirements dictate business logic may be simply moved between these alternatives.
 * The Agile foundations have been layed to now effectively leverage Machine Learning & AI techniques.

 ![Modularity Maturity Model](img/Modularity-Maturity-Model.png)